The Must See’s and Must Do’s of Washington, D.C.

 Enjoy the Cherry Blossom Festival

-Every year from the early March to late April, Washington D.C. holds its breath in anticipation for the peak of the cherry blossoms.
-Anyone in the city at this time can have the pleasure of watching the annual cherry blossom parade, participating in the kite festival, or attending Sakura Matsuri – a traditional Japanese street festival.
-When the cherry blossoms are in full bloom, take a trip to the tidal basin with friends and family to enjoy the cool spring weather as the delicate pink flowers float gently in the wind.
+From the early March to late April, Washington D.C. holds its breath in anticipation for the peak of the cherry blossoms.
+Guests have the pleasure of watching the annual cherry blossom parade, participating in the kite festival, or attending Sakura Matsuri – a traditional Japanese street festival.

 Eat at Daikaya

 This dual restaurant offers two distinct dining experiences within an overarching theme.
-The first floor (Ramen) is a wildly popular Sapporo ramen shop, while the second floor (Izakaya) has a broader selection of Japanese comfort food such as miso salmon, chicken kara-age, and rice balls, that can be paired with sake and Japanese beer.
+The first floor (Ramen) is a wildly popular Sapporo ramen shop.
+The second floor (Izakaya) has a broader selection of Japanese comfort foods.
+Select from miso salmon, chicken kara-age, and rice balls, that can be paired with sake and Japanese beer.
 While Izakaya accepts reservations, Ramen does not, so be prepared for a lengthy wait during peak hours and on weekends.

 Visit: 705 6th St NW, Washington, D.C.
 20001 | (202) 589-1600 | Website